sandersn/ot-misc/README.md

 - features.ml - map IPA to feature structure
 - lev.ml - levenshtein distance
 - ot.ml - test the above code

+## 2024 - Koka

+Another test port of work I had done.
+I translated a good chunk of the Python code.
+Ultimately I decided that Koka was nice but the library, language service and compiler were not supported enough to make development easy.

+## 2024 - Typescript

+This port focusses on learning, although that required porting nearly all the previous code, just not the factorial typology work.

+It uses node's new test framework, so it requires node >=23 to run tests.